ess-dmsc/ess_file_formats/README.md

-Welcome to the ESS file formats repository
+Welcome to the ESS file formats repository.

+In this repository we compile information about custom file formats used at ESS.

 Please see our wiki at the link below: